Indicted re-elected congressman vows ‘business-as-usual’

 - Analysis: Election winners and losers around the nation

-He has pleaded not guilty and called the indictment a political witch hunt.
+Hunter is one of the few candidates in U.S. history to be re-elected while indicted.
 He vowed Wednesday to continue his fight to rebuild the military, fortify the U.S. border, cut taxes and protect the 2nd Amendment.

 “I intend to make it business-as-usual in working with President Trump for the next two years to achieve more success, especially given the challenge of having a Democrat-led House,” Hunter said in a statement.